Tomás Andrade: River Plate

 Andrade returned to River Plate in early 2016 and made his professional debut in 30 April of that year against Vélez Sarsfield in the Primera División.
 He appeared in both legs of the 2016 Recopa Sudamericana and was part of the winning campaigns of the 2015–16 and 2016–17 Copa Argentina.

 Atlético Mineiro (loan)

 On 24 January 2018, Andrade joined Brazilian club Atlético Mineiro on a year-long loan deal which included an optional buyout clause.
 He scored his first professional goal on 7 June 2018, in a 3–1 derby win over América.

 Athletico Paranaense (loan)

 After his time with Atlético Mineiro, Andrade joined Athletico Paranaense on 25 January 2019 on a one-year loan from River Plate.

+Torreense

+On 22 January 2024, Andrade left Montevideo Wanderers and signed a one-and-a-half-year contract with Liga Portugal 2 club Torreense.